 Collagen is responsible for promoting healthy skin and shiny hair.
 When your body lacks the appropriate amount of collagen, your body's connective tissue deteriorates and turns into cellulite.
 All of us who have a little extra around the midline know that cellulite is the enemy!

-Many people report weight loss when they start drinking bone broth because their level of cellulite is reduced.
+Many people report weight loss when they start drinking mason jars of bone broth because their level of cellulite is reduced.
 An increase in collagen intake is also reported to reduce signs of aging, like wrinkles and puffiness around the eyes.